MeanderingProgrammer/render-markdown.nvim/README.md

     checkbox = {
         -- Turn on / off checkbox state rendering enabled = true,
+        -- Determines how icons fill the available space:
+        --  inline:  underlying text is concealed resulting in a left aligned icon --  overlay: result is left padded with spaces to hide any additional text position = 'inline',
         unchecked = {
             -- Replaces '[ ]' of 'task_list_marker_unchecked'
             icon = '󰄱 ',